nurbilu/chat_game_proj/General_fixs_&_errors.md

       - add visual effects to super profile page (done)
       - add visual effects to user chat page (done)

-7.a. fix angular errors {optional()}
+7.a. fix angular errors {optional(?done?)}
-7.b. make logger simillarty to all flask apps ()
+7.b. make logger simillarty to all flask apps (X)
-7.c. add to django logger - clr after ctrl + c ()
+7.c. add to django logger - clr after ctrl + c (X)

 8.a. check / implement questionable tasks ()
-8.b. implement docker-compose.yml file to run all flask apps in one command / docker-compose up --build () - complete and fix all errors - 3 - 6 hours then hand over project to to eyal and john bryce ()
+8.b. implement docker-compose.yml file to run all flask apps in one command / docker-compose up --build ( done ) - complete and fix all errors - 3 - 6 hours then hand over project to to eyal and john bryce ()
 8.c. clean all comments to a better git displayment () 8.d. final QA ()